NibiruChain/cosmoguard/CONFIG.md

 ## Overview

-The configuration file for cosmos-firewall allows fine-grained control over various aspects of the firewall, including host settings, ports, caching, metrics, and specific rules for LCD, gRPC, RPC, JSON-RPC, and EVM.
+The configuration file for CosmoGuard allows fine-grained control over various aspects, including host settings, ports, caching, metrics, and specific rules for LCD, gRPC, RPC, JSON-RPC, and EVM.
 Most fields are optional and default to specified values.